eternalearth888/rainbowSword/README.md

 If we have time to allow for color combos, players will be forced to choose 3 colors, where 1 of them is black/white and the other two are “whatever” combo they choose

 ![Legend of Zelda : Skyward Sword Radial Screen Example](BRAINSTORM/radialscreen1.jpeg)
 ![Radial Color Wheel](BRAINSTORM/radialscreen2.jpg)

-#### Map Possibilities
-- Tower battle(?)
-	- Start at the bottom to top
-- Go wherever you like
-		- Open world with scaling for enemies so player doesn’t become too weak or too strong in certain areas